jvde-github/AIS-catcher/README.md

 ```
 Message type 8 is region specific.
 If you encounter any messages in the wild that might be interesting for AIS-catcher to parse, please share in the Issue section and we can see if it is worthwhile to extend the JSON generator.

+**Note**: filtering for stdout can only be set on the command line and not in the JSON configuration file at this stage.
+UDP filtering is available in the JSON configuration file.

 ### Input from file and stdin

 AIS-catcher can read from file with the switch ``-r`` followed by the filename and with a ``.`` or ``stdin`` it reads from stdin, e.g. ``-r .``.
 The following command records a signal with ```rtl_sdr``` at a sampling rate of 288K Hz and pipes it to AIS-catcher for decoding: